CommutativeGrid/landing-page/README.md

 1. Commit your changes to the repository.
 2. Push the commit to GitHub.
 3. Netlify will automatically detect the changes and redeploy the site.

-## License

-This project and its website are licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.